Nirbhay-nrb/Nirbhay-nrb/README.md

  ## About Me:

-- 🔭 I’m currently working on <a href="https://github.com/Nirbhay-nrb/notefy">The Notefy app</a>
+- 🔭 I’m currently working on <a href="https://github.com/Nirbhay-nrb/The-Shop-App">The Shop app</a>
 - 🌱 I’m currently learning DSA in C++
 - 👯 I’m looking to collaborate in App Developent
 - 🤔 I’m looking for help in DSA